twillis209/gps_paper_pipeline/README.md

 ### SumHer

 Install LDAK (SumHer's parent software suite) as per the directions on the [software's website](http://dougspeed.com/downloads2/).
 To use the pipeline as written, create an environment variable `ldakRoot` which points to the directory in which the LDAK binary is located.
+The pipeline expects to find the LDAK executable there under the name `ldak`; it's easiest just to create a symbolic link `ldak` to the actual executable, which will have a more complicated version-specific name, e.g. `ldak5.1.linux.fast`.

 ### R packages